MeerKAT discovery of a double radio relic and odd radio circle: connecting cluster and galaxy merger shocks: Discussion

 \subsection{Radio relics and the disturbed ICM}

-The galaxy cluster PSZ2 G277.93+12.34 is a disturbed system with an elongated X-ray morphology and two radio relics.
-The radio relics are separated by 16~arcmin (2.6~Mpc), located well beyond the cluster's detected X-ray emission (diameter = 11.4~arcmin or 1.9~Mpc).
-The X-ray emission of the ICM is elongated in the NE-SW direction and appears to contain two well-separated peaks (see Figs.~\ref{fig:fig2} \& \ref{fig:relic-RGB}).
-However, we cannot exclude that the two peaks come from blended point sources instead of the ICM itself.
-The direction of the presumed merger axis aligns with the direction of the radio relics that are believed to trace merger shock waves.
+The galaxy cluster PSZ2 G277.93+12.34 is a disturbed system with an extended X-ray morphology and two prominent radio relics.
+The relics are separated by 16\arcmin\ (2.6~Mpc), located well beyond the cluster's detected X-ray emission (diameter = 11.4\arcmin\ or 1.9~Mpc).
+The X-ray emission of the ICM is elongated in the NE-SW direction and appears to contain two well-separated peaks (see Fig.~\ref{fig:psz2-center}).
+The direction of the presumed merger axis aligns with the direction of the radio relics likely resulting from the merger shock waves.
 The unusually large separation of the radio relics suggests that we see the merger after the first pericentre passage \citep{Zhang20}.

-The measured sizes of the two radio relics (660 and 1640 kpc) differ by more than a factor two, which suggests that they result from an unequal mass merger.
-The lengths of radio relics depend on the mass ratio of the sub-clusters as well as the mass concentration of the sub-clusters prior to merger, as shown in hydrodynamical simulations by \citet{vanWeeren11_sim}.
-In these idealised simulations, the longer relic is located behind the more massive sub-cluster \citep[see also,][]{hoang2017}.